Szuendo/billard-adventure/README.md

 Hello guys,

-This is my first attempt to create a game in Python via the package vpython.
-It is a billiard game where you can play against a friend.
+This is my first attempt to create a game in python via the package vpython.
+It is a billiard game (8-ball pool) where you can play against a friend.

 It's not perfect yet, but gives a good insight into mathematical and physical challenges of programming a billiard game.